 An Airport Improvement Fee (AIF) is included, along with other fees and charges, when the air travel ticket is purchased from the airlines or their agents.
 Travellers will not be required to pay through a separate collection process at the airport.

-For travel commencing March 1, 2013, the Airport Improvement Fee will increase from $25 to $30 on all flights departing from Calgary International Airport.
+The Airport Improvement Fee is $30 on all flights departing from Calgary International Airport.

 The fee does not apply to passengers connecting through YYC Calgary International Airport, nor are fees required for children under the age of two travelling for free on their flight.

 Connecting passengers who are exempt from the Airport Improvement Fee (AIF) are those whose scheduled departure time from Calgary is: